WenhuiHua-com/Communications-Oriented-Token-Space-Analysis-and-Progressive-Compression-for-Vision-Language-Models/README.md

 # Token Space Analysis and Vision Token Compression for Large Vision-Language Models
-Test code for articles submitted to IEEE Journal on Selected Areas in Communications

-This repository is built on the Token Space Analysis and Vision Token Compression for Large Vision-Language Models
+Test code for articles submitted to IEEE Transactions on Mobile Computing This repository is built on the Token Space Analysis and Vision Token Compression for Large Vision-Language Models

 ## Requirements